shunli2000/shunli2000/README.md

 🌱 I’m currently MISM student in **Carnegie Mellon University**, still learning... and occasionally debugging my life.

-🚀 I am actively looking for **data scientist or AI/ML Engineer roles in AI application**.
+🚀 I am actively looking for **Data Scientist or AI/ML Engineer roles in AI application**.

 📫 Connect and chat with me on [Linkedin](https://www.linkedin.com/in/shunl2000/)